Welcome to Our School

 The development of children’s artistic and cultural awareness supports their imagination and creativity.
 It is important that children have regular opportunities to engage with the arts, enabling them to explore and play with a wide range of media and materials.
 The quality and variety of what children see, hear and participate in is crucial for developing their understanding, self-expression, vocabulary and ability to communicate through the arts.
 The frequency, repetition and depth of their experiences are fundamental to their progress in interpreting and appreciating what they hear, respond to and observe.

 Our teacher ensures that our activities are suited to our unique needs and interests.
 In our class we learn by playing and exploring, being active and thinking creatively and critically.
 Our learning takes place both indoors and outdoors.
 It's amazing how much we grow, learn and develop in the Reception class.

 The 'Parent's Guide to the Early Years Foundation Stage Framework' tells you everything you need to know about Early Years.
 You can find a copy below.
+Although this document was written in line with the old Early Years Framework, we feel that it is a useful tool for parents.
 If you have any questions, please don't hesitate to ask our teacher.

-To find out more about our curriculum and how our teacher assesses our learning and development, please click on the links below.
-You can also find our Early Years handbook which will explain what Early Years looks like here at Bickershaw Church of England Primary School.
+Below you can find our Early Years handbook which will explain what Early Years looks like here at Bickershaw Church of England Primary School.